yanivyacoby/harvard-cs290-2021-2022/how-to-read-a-research-paper.md

 ---
 layout: page
-title: Materials
+title: How to Read a Research Paper
-permalink: /how-to-read-a-research-paper/
+permalink: /materials/how-to-read-a-research-paper/
 ---

-## How to Read a Research Paper
+TODO.